PolymorphicAgent/MCPackTool/README.md

 1) Installing / Setting up QT

-    - please note that this will take up approximately 40 GB of storage space depending on your operating system.
+    - please note that this will take up approximately a ton of storage space depending on the components you install. (the source code is massive)

         a) Download the QT installer from [this site](https://www.qt.io/download-qt-installer-oss).